Ekta-14/GoldenHourAmbulance/README.md

 ## Overview 🌐

-Welcome to the Golden Hour Ambulance app repository!
-It's a mobile application designed to increase the probability of saving lives by providing users with a quick and efficient way to reach the hospital in emergency situations.
-The app is built using **Kotlin** as the programming language and **Android Studio** as the development environment.
+- Welcome to the Golden Hour Ambulance app repository!
+- Golden Hour Ambulance is a mobile application designed to increase the probability of saving lives by providing users with a quick and efficient way to reach the hospital in emergency situations for which .
+- Our app seamlessly integrates various modes of public transport, including autos, e-rickshaws, and bikes, to provide timely and efficient transportation for patients facing medical emergencies.
+By leveraging existing public transport infrastructure, Golden Hour Ambulance ensures that individuals who are unable to access ambulances can still reach medical facilities promptly.
+- The app is built using **Kotlin** as the programming language and **Android Studio** as the development environment.
 It leverages the **OpenStreetMap (OSM) library** for mapping functionality, **XML** for layout design, and **Firebase Authentication** for user authentication.

+## Key Features:

+- **Real-time Coordination:** Connects patients with available public transport options in real-time for swift and efficient transportation.

+- **Diverse Transport Modes:** Utilizes autos, e-rickshaws, and bikes to provide a range of transportation options tailored to the urgency and severity of the medical situation.

+- **Emergency Priority:** Prioritizes medical emergencies to ensure that patients receive timely transportation, enhancing accessibility to healthcare services.

+- **User-Friendly Interface:** A simple and intuitive interface for easy navigation, ensuring quick access to emergency transport options.

+## Objective:

+Golden Hour Ambulance aims to bridge the gap in medical transportation accessibility, particularly for individuals facing challenges in reaching medical facilities.
+By tapping into existing public transport infrastructure, the app creates a reliable and efficient system, contributing to improved healthcare outcomes.
+Join us in transforming emergency medical transportation and making a positive impact on lives with Golden Hour Ambulance. 🌟

 ## Features 🚀